wombleton/gitlaw-nz/acts/P/Patriotic and Canteen Funds Act 1947.md

     (3) Every person who commits any breach of the provisions of this Act, or of any order or direction of any person authorised under this Act to make or give that order or direction, or who, for the benefit of himself or any other person makes any misleading statement to or otherwise misleads or attempts to mislead any person duly acting for any purpose under this Act, commits an offence against this Act.

-    (4) Every person who commits an offence against this Act shall be liable on summary conviction to a fine not exceeding $100, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day during which the offence continues.
+    (4) Every person who commits an offence against this Act shall be liable on conviction to a fine not exceeding $100, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day during which the offence continues.

     Section 49(1): amended, on 17 May 2005, by [section 19(a)][95] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

     Section 49(1): amended, on 17 May 2005, by [section 19(b)][95] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).

     Section 49(1): amended, on 1 October 1987, by [section 5(1)][69] of the Patriotic and Canteen Funds Amendment Act 1987 (1987 No 4).

+    Section 49(4): amended, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 50 Regulations